OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 .. _xtypes--indicating-which-types-can-be-topic-types:

-Indicating which Types can be topic types
+Indicating Which Types Can Be Topic Types
 =========================================

 ..